How to Localize Your App for China

-China has become the world’s biggest app market with revenues of $544 million in 2020 and a 6% YOY growth.
-Localizing your apps and games into Chinese then becomes an increasing priority.
+China has become the world’s biggest app market, surpassing 1.1 billion app users in December 2021 (AdChina).
+For app developers, this makes for a huge opportunity to tap into a productive market.
 So, what do you need to take into account when localizing your app/game for the Chinese market?
-We’ve gathered for you all the information and tips you need to know to localize your app/game successfully.
+We’ve gathered for you all the information and tips you need to know to localize your app/game successfully in China.

 Mobile landscape in China